sgtoj/glug/README.md

 `glug` is a cli tool to download binaries from github (and potentially other sources) in a quick, scriptable, and easily repeatable manner.
-It was developed as a bored side project to address personal tooling needs.
+It was developed as a bored side project to explore using lua from go.
 It may be useful to others, but the future of this project is not guaranteed.

 ## features